 Alcohol is not permitted into the main festival arena, bags will be searched on entry into the music arena.

 All Concessions (10 - 16yrs) must be accompanied by an adult (over 18 years).
 All under 18's are to be accompanied by an adult within the capsite.

-The festival closes on Saturday at 10.30pm.
-Campers are asked to be off site by 12 noon on Sunday 10th July.
+The festival closes on Sunday at 9pm.
+Campers are asked to be off site by 12 noon on Monday.

-The Corbridge Festival takes place at a Rugby Club.
+The Corbridge Festival takes place at a rugby club.
 The surface is mainly grass.
 Camping for disabled people can be arranged.
 Please contact us and we will endeavour to organise this for you.

 Disabled Car Parking can also be organised.
 Please contact us before the event and we will reserve a parking bay for you.
 However the route to the main arena from the car park will be across grass.

 If you require assistance getting from the car park to the arena, please ask one of our stewards and they will be happy to help you.

 Disabled toilet facilities will be provided – these will be located in the clubhouse and accessed by a ramp.
 There is also a disabled toilet next to the Dragonfly Tent (located behind the clubhouse)